Sriram-Soundar/JavaScript-DragonRepeller-RPG/README.md

 - **JavaScript:** Implementing game logic, handling user interactions, and managing data dynamically.
 - **Event Handling:** Utilizing event listeners to respond to user clicks and update the game state.
 - **Randomization:** Incorporating random events and outcomes to add variability to the gameplay.

-## Game Screenshots

-Feel free to explore and modify Dragon Repeller.
-Your feedback is appreciated, and I hope you enjoy playing the game as much as I enjoyed creating it!